Ecological Intelligence

-Alongside subprogram management and coordination, this project is focused on the establishment and long-term monitoring of Reference Reef sites across the length and breadth of the Reef.
-The Reference Reef sites provide critical baseline data sets to support RRAP decision makers in determining the how, why, and where of intervention deployment.
+Alongside subprogram management and coordination, this project focused on the establishment and long-term monitoring of Reference Reef sites across the length and breadth of the Reef.
+The Reference Reef sites provided critical baseline data sets to support RRAP decision makers in determining the how, why, and where of intervention deployment.

-This project aims to inform coral restoration planning by identifying agents of mortality for juvenile corals and how these vary in relation to environmental and ecological interactions, as well as defining the ideal size and density of adult corals to overcome reproduction bottlenecks and support larval production to optimise natural recovery.
+This project aimed to inform coral restoration planning by identifying agents of mortality for juvenile corals and how these vary in relation to environmental and ecological interactions, as well as defining the ideal size and density of adult corals to overcome reproduction bottlenecks and support larval production to optimise natural recovery.

 Ferrari, R., Lachs, L., Pygas, D. R., Humanes, A., Sommer, B., Figueira, W. F., Edwards, A. J., Bythell, J. C., & Guest, J. R. (2021).
 Photogrammetry as a tool to improve ecosystem restoration.
 Trends in Ecology & Evolution, 36(12), 1093–1101. https://doi.org/10.1016/j.tree.2021.07.004